Michael-Dyq/NLP-demo-template/backend/README.md

 r = model(text)
 ```

+## Step 2: Modify the outputToJSON function

+Please modify the outputToJSON function based on the behavior of your model.
+Your functions should contain more functionalities, including data validation, data pre-processing and/or other features.

-## Step 2: Change the Ports and Urls for the Post Request and Backend Service Script
+## Step 3: Change the Ports and Urls for the Post Request and Backend Service Script
 In this demo, we use the dickens:8099 port.
 You should choose another available port and modify it.
 Moreover, the corresponding url for the backend service should be updated as well.
 We use **http://dickens.seas.upenn.edu:8099/anns** in our case.